Xen Orchestra from Sources

 You will probably want to bookmark it, give it a github star, etc.

 The first two options require an existing Linux installation, preferably a Debian 12 VM.
 To simplifying things a bit, I am going to start with the VM image that can be deployed from the host CLI.
+In fact, this method is only slightly more involved than deploying XOA is today, and about the same when considering the XOA browser-based deployment has only been around for maybe a couple of years or so.

 Note: This link is copied from that repository, but please verify that it is still correct before executing.
 Additionally, since this script is run as root, I would recommend browsing the content of the script to verify that it is doing only what you intend.